From trendy restaurants and cafes to upscale homes and antique shops, the expansive stretch of Long Island, New York, is the place to be.

 At Patty’s, you don’t have to settle for picking only sunflowers, you can pick some fresh (and delicious) berries too.
 This pet-friendly farm really is the perfect place to go.

 They offer yard art, live music, classes, and as if that wasn’t enough, they even have homemade vegan ice-cream!
+They also offer u-pick strawberry picking during the summer months which opens on the 6th of June 2022.
+You won’t be disappointed at Patty’s Berries and Bunches for strawberry and sunflower picking.

 8. Shore Farms & Market

 And if you’re bored of the typical visit to the supermarket, why not grab some fresh produce from this lovely little fruit and veg market while you’re visiting Sound Shore Farm.
+The farm is open throughout spring so ensure that you make the most of it while the flowers are in full bloom.

 9. Martin Sidor Farms